Main illustration: Rachel Denti

 - Other (this is useful for feedback that’s hard to categorise.
 You can go back and recategorise it later as patterns emerge in the rest of the data)

 Breaking feedback down into themes can be useful when you’re trying to make sense of a high volume of diverse feedback, so if your data set is small (roughly speaking, 50 pieces of feedback or less) then you may not need this.

-The themes you come up will be unique to the actual feedback you’ve received and will usually relate to aspects of the product.
+The themes you come up will be unique to the actual feedback data you’ve received and will usually relate to aspects of the product.
 For example, let’s say you work on a popular product like Instagram and you’ve received a bunch of customer feedback.
 Your themes might look like a list of specific product features, like this: